bebhuvan/onethingwelearned/content/posts/is-this-peak-oil.md

 description = "A few things we learned about London stock exchnage, oil, AI, and more."

 [taxonomies]
-tags = ["China", "AI", "Electric Vehicles", "Ozempic”, “Reliance”, “Energy”]
+tags = ["China", "AI", "Electric Vehicles", "Ozempic”, "Reliance", "Energy"]
 +++

 **Krishna**